 They also employ left and right brain hemispheres simultaneously which is something that does not occur in many activities.
 So are a great tool for creative and practical brain activity occurring in unison.

-This can aid in driving, organisational skills, using maps, and co-ordination, this is why they are used as an essential developmental toy for children.
+This can aid in driving, organisational skills, using maps, and coordination, this is why they are used as an essential developmental toy for children.
 They provide fun but are also great for the development of a child's spatial awareness and fine motor skills.
 They have also been proven to build IQ and it is reported that Bill Gates is an avid puzzler.
+Even on the CBBC website, they have a dedicated section especially for puzzles to help children's development.

 Jigsaws help with big-picture thinking.
 You are looking at a small tiny piece and finding where it fits into the large image, this is great for organisational skills in the workplace and life management.
 They also provide a massive mood boost when you find a piece or complete a difficult section your brain releases serotonin that makes you feel euphoric and able to face your daily challenges with confidence and determination.